haseebnqureshi/Basefloor/docs/examples/blog-api.md

 # Blog API Example

-This example demonstrates how to build a complete blog API with MinAPI, including users, posts, comments, and authentication.
+This example demonstrates how to build a complete blog API with Basefloor, including users, posts, comments, and authentication.

 ## Project Overview